Governance & Policy

-Annette has been a Board of Trustee member of Newtown School since 2012 and has contributed to several areas while serving on the board, including chairing the Finance and Property Committee and working along side the principal to write the school’s charter and strategic plan.
-Along with the role of chair, Annette is a member of the new building design project team.
-She has found it a rewarding experience being on the Board and working alongside other parents and staff of the Newtown School community.
+Annette has been a Board of Trustees member of Newtown School since 2012 and has contributed to several areas while serving on the board, including chairing the Finance and Property Committee and working alongside the Principal to write the school’s charter and strategic plan.
+Along with the role of Chair, Annette is a member of the new building design project team.
+She has found it a rewarding experience being on the Board and working alongside other parents and the staff in the Newtown School community.

 Annette’s background is in economic development and currently works in International Relations for the Ministry for Primary Industries.

-As an ex-teacher who has experience working with the New Zealand School Curriculum, she is excited to see the impact that innovative learning environments are making to teaching and learning and keen to see how students can increasing be empowered to be active agents in their own learning working with families to better integrate home, school and the community as sites for authentic learning.
+As an ex-teacher, who has experience working with the New Zealand School Curriculum, she is excited to see the impact that innovative learning environments are making to teaching and learning.
+She is keen to see how students can increasingly be empowered to be active agents in their own learning while working with families to better integrate home, school and the community as sites for authentic learning.

-She is also committed to ensuring that Te Ao Maori and te reo Maori become an everyday competent for all learners at Newtown.
+She is also committed to ensuring that Te Ao Maori and te reo Maori become an everyday skill for all learners at Newtown.

-I am proud to the principal of Newtown as it rebuilds itself towards a future focussed 21st century school learning community.
+I am proud to be the Principal of Newtown School as it rebuilds itself towards a future-focussed, 21st century learning community.

-I have been a principal for 30 years – 24 years at Victory Primary School in Nelson.
-Prior coming to Newtown I was the Region Manager for the Ministry of Education – Nelson Marlborough West Coast.
+I have been a principal for 30 years with24 years at Victory Primary School in Nelson.
+Prior coming to Newtown, I was the Region Manager for the Ministry of Education – Nelson Marlborough West Coast.
 I was then appointed as Chief Advisor of Schools and Communities for the Ministry of Education.

-Bernadette my wife and I have 6 adult children and 5 grandchildren.
+Bernadette, my wife, and I have six adult children and five grandchildren.

-I believe that we will transform our school into an innovative teaching and learning environment with the Board of Trustees, staff and community working collaboratively together.
+I believe, we will transform our school into an innovative teaching and learning environment with the Board of Trustees, staff and community working collaboratively.

 Daniel believes in the vision and values of Newtown School and enjoys the opportunity to be a part of the decisions that will help us achieve our short and long term goals.
-He brings to the table a perspective as a parent and passion for Te Reo Māori and Te Ao Māori teachings, also his honesty and drive to see the right decisions being made for our Ngāti Kotahitanga students.
+He brings to the table a perspective as a parent and passion for Te Reo Māori and Te Ao Māori teachings.
+He is driven to see the right decisions being made for our Ngāti Kotahitanga students.